Time Travel With Your Mind: Exploring the Past, Present, and Future of Cognitive Health

 In ancient civilisations such as India and China, mindfulness was an integral part of spiritual and philosophical teachings.

-The Indian tradition of Vipassana meditation dates back thousands of years and emphasises the of present moment awareness through focused attention on bodily sensations.
+The Indian tradition of Vipassana meditation dates back thousands of years and emphasises the cultivation of present moment awareness through focused attention on bodily sensations.

 These ancient civilisations recognised the importance of being fully present in each moment.